feelpp/feelpp-book/GettingStarted/mac.md

   Mac OS X release (10.9).
 If you want more information, please visit their [website](http://www.macports.org/).

+### Installation

-**Installation**: To install the latest version of MacPorts, please go to [Installing MacPorts](http://www.macports.org/install.php) page and follow the instructions.
+To install the latest version of MacPorts, please go to [Installing MacPorts](http://www.macports.org/install.php) page and follow the instructions.
 The simplest way is to install it with the Mac OS X Installer using the `pkg` file